 Weigh Your Options

-You will still have options to purchase life insurance, for example, non-medical exam policies may be available.
-Every insurance company is going to ask their own different set of questions, so if you are denied by one, do not give up, keep looking.
-You can also work with an independent insurance agent in order to find the best possible policy for you.
+For most people with Diabetes, you should have options to purchase life insurance depending on your travel schedule.
+For example, non-medical exam policies that don’t ask about your travels may be available depending on your overall health history.
+Every insurance company is going to ask their own different set of questions, so if you are denied by one company, do not give up, keep looking.
+It’s smart to work with an independent insurance agent with Diabetes Life Solutions in order to find the best possible policy for you.

 At Diabetes Life Solutions, we only work with people who have Diabetes.
 We’ve made it our mission to help Type 1 and Type 2 Diabetics obtain affordable life insurance coverage.
 Nobody will work harder for you, to secure coverage.
 Our special relationships with life insurance companies are second to none, and we know how to get your health profile viewed in the best possible way.
 We can honestly say there is no greater resource of all things Diabetes and life insurance than our website.

 Contact us and have a quick phone conversation.
 The call takes 5 to 10 minutes.
 We want to help!!!
 Please call us at 888-629-3064.
 Working with us may be the difference in getting approved or not.
 Or perhaps we could save you thousands of dollars over the course of the life insurance policy.
 Let us use our expertise, and let you reap the rewards.